jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_logical_disjunction.rst

             return False
         return True

-  I get a ``SyntaxError`` which I add to the list of exceptions encountered
+  I get a ``SyntaxError`` which I will add to the list of exceptions encountered

   .. code-block:: python